filetrust/c-icap/README.md

 ## Installing

-To install, the repo needs to be cloned on to the host server.
+To install, the repo needs to be cloned on to the host server, running Linux.

 ### Server